 The potential here is to loosen up the way we communicate with AI.
 Most people would agree that they have a “Siri Speak” when talking to a virtual assistant.
 You wouldn’t ask Siri something like, “How did this gum get on my shoe?” because she wouldn’t have a pre-programmed response.
 But with NLP advancements, it will become more and more likely that Siri and other AIs will be able to understand what you say and what they read.

 Computing On Our Behalf

 Another valuable way that AI could alter the way we use computers is with its ability to supplement what we normally use computers for.
-A great example of this is OpenAI’s text generating application.
+A great example of this is OpenAI’s text generating application, a key example of generative AI.
 In short, OpenAI created an AI-based text generator that was so accurate, they pulled it from the public because it was too convincing.

 In other words, it became so easy to generate articles and papers with the software that OpenAI worried (and probably rightly so) that it would be used to spread misinformation.
 While a scary prospect, it’s an excellent example of where the future of computing is likely heading, and it’s a direction that oddly lines up with the automotive industry.

 With self-driving vehicles, it no longer becomes necessary to know how to drive a car.
 You simply tell it where you want to go, and then you wait until you’re there.
 The same could happen to the rest of our computing experience.
 Need a slideshow put together?
 Just ask Google to do it for you.
 Want to create a logo for your brand?
 Talk to Siri.
 Accounting, editing, video production — you name it and your computer could do it.